9 Reasons to Support Local Athletic EventsOct 27, 2016

 When you train for a local athletic event, your preparation may include joining a training group, becoming a member of a sports club, attending a conditioning class, or establishing relationships with exercise partners.
 These are all great ways to expand your social network and build friendships among people with similar interests.

 In addition to connecting with like-minded people, you will be deepening your affiliation with your community.
 You will be supporting local organizations that have, in many cases, donated their time, energy and even products to make the event possible.
-In some communities, such as Leadville, CO–home of the Leadville 100 run and mountain bike races–these events define the identity of the town.
-Everyone who lives in these areas looks forward to these events as the community comes together to offer participants an unforgettable experience.
+In some communities, such as Leadville, CO--home of the Leadville 100 run and mountain bike races--these events define the identity of the town.
+Everyone who lives in these areas looks forward to these events.
+Why?
+Because the community comes together to offer participants an unforgettable experience.

 7. Builds Your Confidence

 The first time you do anything, it can be intimidating and scary.
 It doesn't matter if that something is running a 10k race, cooking a new recipe or learning how to program a DVD player.
 Once you have been successful in the activity, however, you are more willing to try it again and experience repeated success.
 And, you might even be motivated to raise the athletic demand from a 10k run to a 10 mile run.
 All marathon runners had to start somewhere!

 In our society we seem to have a crisis of confidence with many people feeling inadequate in some way.
 Sports are an excellent way to build self-confidence.
 This feeling of ability and proficiency in athletics can spread into other facets of your life.

 If only I could--[insert healthy lifestyle habit]--then I'd be happier, get more done, have more energy, feel better, and on and on.
 We want to have more control over our impulses, time and food intake.
 Instead of making the changes we desire, through, we often punish ourselves for our shortcomings.
 We continuously bemoaning our faults and lack of adherence to various health behaviors.